ashakhatri007/CeptreDocs/pages/Examples/BlocksWorld.md

 ```

 ## Execution
-The complete command line code for this example is as below:
+To run the text-based version of program, run the executable with the name of your Ceptre file as an argument.
+For example:`./ceptre-bin BlocksWorld.cep`.
+The complete code for Blocks World is as follows:
 ```
 block : type.
 a : block.